harmony-one/h/progress/yuriy-menkov.md

+2025-01-30 Thu: Synchronized with Artem about improvements to pump.one before launch: at Theo’s request, we are making a version with the optional inclusion of competitions.
+I made several improvements that allow you to use Token Factory without competitions, with the subsequent optional inclusion of competitions.
+Several manage methods have also been added for emergency withdrawal of user funds and transfer tokwns ownership.

+2025-01-29 Wed: Worked on integrating the USDC converter into the layerzero bridge interface: if the user selects legacy assets and the balance is non-zero, he is prompted to go to a separate usdc converter page.
+After successful conversion, a redirect is made back to the bridge to continue the operation.

 2025-01-28 Tue: [Added](https://github.com/harmony-one/pump.fun.contracts/pull/20/files) more changes to pump.one Upgradeable-contracts version.
 Changed package versions to support compatibility with ethers 5 (used in deployment and update scripts).
 Shared with Aaron for security review.

 2025-01-27 Mon: Changed USDC converter contract - according to [issue](https://github.com/harmony-one/usdc-converter/issues/2) from Aaron.
 Transfer of tokens has been replaced by burning.
 Started working on improvements to the front end of the usdc converter service.